CSDE Training Program: Complying with Healthy Food Certification

 Introduces the training modules, provides an overview of HFC and the Connecticut Nutrition Standards (CNS), and highlights key resources for more information.

-Reviews the HFC requirements including when the CNS applies to different sources of food sales and the exemption criteria for noncompliant foods, and includes a quiz about when the CNS applies to different sources of foods available in schools.
+Reviews the HFC requirements including when the CNS applies to different sources of food sales and the exemption criteria for noncompliant foods.
+Includes a knowledge check about when the CNS applies to different sources of foods available in schools.

 Before beginning this module, download and print the Module 2 worksheet.

-Reviews the Connecticut Nutrition Standards for the six food categories including the CNS general nutrition standards, nutrient standards, and prohibited ingredients, and includes knowledge checks about the CNS entree definition and the food group general standard.
+Reviews the Connecticut Nutrition Standards for the six food categories including the CNS general nutrition standards, nutrient standards, and prohibited ingredients.
+Includes knowledge checks about the CNS entree definition and the food group general standard.

 Before beginning this module, download and print the Module 3 worksheets.

-Explains how to evaluate foods for compliance with the CNS, including commercial products and foods made from scratch.
+Explains how to evaluate foods for CNS compliance, including commercial products and foods made from scratch, and identifies compliance strategies to ensure that all foods comply with the CNS.

 Before beginning this module, download and print the Module 5 worksheet.